vert-x3/vertx-web-site/README.md

     java -jar dev-web-server/target/dev-web-server-3.0.0-SNAPSHOT-fat.jar

+Now build the site:

+    mvn site

-Now point your browser at localhost:8080
+And point your browser at `localhost:8080`